tenzi1/tenzi1/README.md

 ![Profile views](https://gpvc.arturio.dev/tenzi1)

 I'm a passionate developer with a keen interest in web development, machine learning, computer vision and embedded system.
 I love to learn new technologies and work on exciting projects.

 ## 🚀 About Me

-- 🌱 I’m currently learning embedded developement and AI.
+- 🌱 I’m currently learning embedded development and AI.
 - 📫 How to reach me: sherpatshering783@gmail.com

 ## 🛠️ Technologies & Tools